Consulate General of IndiaChicago

 Attestation Of Will

-The applicant drawing up the Will is required to come to the Consulate personally.
-The applicant will be interviewed by the Consular Officer to ascertain if he/she has been influenced in any way or is in his/her senses when drawing the Will.
-If the applicant cannot come to the Consulate, for whatever reason, the Will will not be attested.
+The applicant drawing up the Will is required to come to the Consulate in person and would be interviewed by the Consular Officer before attestation of the Will.
 There is no relaxation to this rule.

 How to Apply: